 What is a data breach?

-Data breaches may result from various cybersecurity events, such as malicious insider activity, social engineering attacks, and exploiting software vulnerabilities.
-At the same time, the impact of a data breach itself can include severe and far-reaching consequences.
+Data breaches may result from various cybersecurity events, such as malicious insider activity, social engineering attacks, and exploitation of software vulnerabilities.

 The impact of a data breach